kojiishi/git-iblame/README.md

 * Inspect the commit that modified the line.
 * Deleted lines are also shown for inspections.

-The `git-iblame` is built for speed.
+The `git-iblame` is built for responsive interaction.
+Lengthy operations such as
-Computing all the history of a file is an expensive task, especially when the repository is large.
+computing all the history of a file runs in background.

-To make the traversals of the large history responsive, the `git-iblame` has its own file history engine.
-This engine is built on top of the fundamental git operations provided by the [git2]/[libgit2], without using the logic in the [`git blame`].

-The engine runs in background to make `git-iblame` responsive.
 Old annotations which takes time to read from the disk come up incrementally while you are browsing.

+To make the traversals of the history responsive, especially for large repositories, the `git-iblame` has its own file history engine.
+This engine is built on top of the fundamental git operations without using the logic in the [`git blame`].

-When browsing older or newer trees, the `git-iblame`'s engine can re-compute the history for the trees instantly from its own data structure in memory, unlike the [`git blame`] which reads the data from the disk each time it is ran.
+When traversing to older or newer trees, the `git-iblame`'s engine can re-compute the history for the trees instantly from its own data structure in memory.

 [`git blame`]: https://git-scm.com/docs/git-blame
 [git2]: https://docs.rs/git2/latest/git2/